Dream feeding: How to dream feed your baby and when to stop

 Be mindful as you pick up your baby from the crib or bassinet.
 Slow and steady movements help keep you and your baby safe and reduce the chances of waking them fully.

-Step 3.
-Put the baby back to sleep.
+Step #3: Put the baby back to sleep

-After the feed, your goal is to put your sweet one back in their sleep space without them waking up fully.
+After the feed, the goal is to put your sweet one back in their sleep space without them waking up fully.
 This can be tricky, but with practice and patience, it can be done!

 Dream feed schedule

-Here is an example of a dream nursing or bottle schedule.
+Here is an example of a dream nursing or bottle schedule:

 6:30 PM Bedtime feeding